SeanMcTernan/nuxt_chat_app/README.md

 ## App Images

-The application using OpenAIs GPT 4o-Mini
+The application using OpenAI's GPT-4o Mini: A screenshot showing the chat interface with a response from the OpenAI model.

 ![Nuxt Chat App With OpenAI](https://images.contentstack.io/v3/assets/blt5e93e46bee7dad91/blt126186d633b3f891/67ec5c075ea260b63ecd4fe7/Screenshot_2025-04-01_at_16.48.08.png)

-The application using Anthropic's Claude 3.7 Sonnet
+The application using Anthropic's Claude 3.7 Sonnet: A screenshot showing the chat interface with a response from the Anthropic model.

 ![Nuxt Chat App With Anthropic](https://images.contentstack.io/v3/assets/blt5e93e46bee7dad91/blt727db09fa59f1ed1/67ec5c07deb0561ad8b03415/Screenshot_2025-04-01_at_16.49.29.png)